tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `ledger`

-This is an identifier used to enforce that transfers must be between accounts of the same ledger.
+This is an identifier that partitions the sets of accounts that can transact with each other.
+Put another way, money cannot transfer between two accounts with different `ledger` values.
+See:
+`errors.accounts_must_have_the_same_ledger`.

 Constraints: